Again Again: TV adaptation

-In July 2022, Lockhart announced that Again Again will be adapted for television after screen rights were acquired by Julie Plec’s My So-Called Company and Universal Television.
-Lockhart and Carina Adly MacKenzie, wrote the script for Roswell, New Mexico, will co-write the adaptation.
+In July 2022, Lockhart announced that Again Again would be adapted for television after screen rights were acquired by Julie Plec's My So-Called Company and Universal Television.
+Lockhart and Carina Adly MacKenzie, wrote the script for Roswell, New Mexico, co-write the adaptation.
 MacKenzie will also serve as the show's showrunner and executive producer alongside Plec and Emily Cummins.

-Lockhart called MacKenzie "a story queen and a brainiac who is very funny and mind-blowingly thoughtful," saying she "can’t wait to go on this adventure with her.”
+Lockhart called MacKenzie "a story queen and a brainiac who is very funny and mind-blowingly thoughtful," saying she "can't wait to go on this adventure with her."